Estimating the values and variations of neutron star observables by dense nuclear matter properties: Summary

 Moreover, we obtained that in case of the maximum mass compact star the mass and radius of the star's core depend linearly well on the studied microscopic nuclear parameter values within the physically relevant parameter range.
 We also estimated the magnitude of the maximal mass pulsars' radii of PSR J1614$-$2230, PSR J0348+0432, and PSR J0740+6620 with the theoretical uncertainties arising from the interaction terms of the nuclear matter and their parameter values choice.

 Using our results regarding the {\sl masquarade} problem we estimated the value of the Landau effective mass based on modern pulsar mass measurements.
-The result is $m_{L} = 776.0^{+38.5}_{-84.9}$~MeV which is within agreement with nuclear physics data.
+The result is $m_{L} = 786.75\pm{7.77}$~MeV which is within agreement with nuclear physics data.
 The interplay between different nuclear parameters is not taken into account in this calculation apart from the obtained effects' orders.
-For further investigation of this assumption we found similar results by a Bayesian analysis applying different experimental data constraints in~\cite{Alvarez}.
+Other studies where the effect of additional parameters like for example the compression modulus is taken into account yield a similar result within $1.5\sigma$ ~\cite{Szigeti} and $4.5 \sigma$~\cite{Szigeti_unpublished} respectively.
+For further investigation of this assumption we found similar results by a Bayesian analysis applying different experimental and observational data constraints in~\cite{Alvarez}.
 Based on this preliminary results we can give magnitude-estimation of the radius of the maximum mass star in a more general way -- without restricting our results on MMS.